ConorShore/PlayThenWork/README.md

 How To:
 There are two scripts, PlayThenWork.bat and helper.bat

-Place both files in the directory of the VM you want to start.
+Place both .bat files in the directory of the VM you want to start.
 Open the PlayThenWork.bat and edit the VMX_PATH and VMX_NAME so that it matches the VM you want to start If you have a custom install location for the VMware Workstation EXE files, you should also change VM_WORKSTATION_DIR